 The Chicago Bears Football Club is dedicated to making a difference in our community.
 Our organization inspires positive change and enriches the lives of others through outreach program, initiatives and partnerships.
 We are proud to give back to the community that has supported us since 1920.
 To find out more, please visit ChicagoBears.com/Community and Twitter at @BearsOutreach.

 Aramark is the exclusive food and beverage concessionaire at Soldier Field.
 "Tap to Pay" technology will be at all terminals and cashless payment is preferred.
 For a complete listing of food and beverages available, please check the Chicago Bears Mobile App brought to you by Verizon, visit ChicagoBears.com, or any Fan Services booth on gameday.
 Food for personal consumption is permitted if the container is not prohibited by the NFL Bag Policy.
 The Chicago Bears prefer Visa.

-The Chicago Bears Crib Club brought to you by PNC is open to young Bears fans ages 0 to 4, membership is $20 and includes personalized Chicago Bears Crib Club items, exclusive invitations to events, contests, and more.
+The Chicago Bears Crib Club, brought to you by PNC, is open to young Bears fans ages 0 to 4.
+Membership is free and includes monthly newsletters and exclusive invitations to events, contests, and more.
 To learn more and see if your little one is eligible to join, visit www.ChicagoBears.com/CribClub.

 One elevator is in the southeast corner of the Dr Pepper Patio in the South Courtyard inside Gate 6 providing service from the Grand Concourse to the Verizon Mezzanine Level.
 A second elevator is in the southwest corner of the stadium on the Verizon Mezzanine Level behind Section 128 providing access from the Verizon Mezzanine Level to the Media Deck and the West Grandstand.
 All elevators are ADA accessible.
 Due to limited availability, we ask that only those guests with special needs use the elevators.
 There are two escalator banks in the United Club.